Walter Savage Landor: Florence and Imaginary Conversations

 With these works, Landor acquired a high, but not wide literary reputation.
 He had various disputes with the authorities in Florence.
 The theft of some silver led to altercations with the police, whose interviews with tradesmen ended up defining him as a "dangerous man", and the eventual upshot was that the Grand Duke banished him from Florence.
 Subsequently, the Grand Duke took the matter good-naturedly, and ignored Landor's declaration that, as the authorities disliked his residence, he should reside there permanently.
 In 1829, Landor bought the Villa Gherardesca at Fiesole helped by a generous loan from Joseph Ablett of Llanbedr Hall, Denbighshire.
 Here he had a dispute with a neighbour about water rights, which led to a lawsuit and a challenge, although the English Consul Kirkup succeeded in arranging the point of honour satisfactorily.
 Landor was visited by William Hazlitt and Leigh Hunt, and was on intimate terms with Charles Armitage Brown.
-It was at this time he became acquainted with Edward John Trelawny who he included in volume IV of Imaginary Conversations.
+It was at this time he became acquainted with Edward John Trelawny whom he included in volume IV of Imaginary Conversations.
 His mother, with whom he had always corresponded affectionately, died in October 1829 and his cousin Walter Landor of Rugeley took over the management of the estate in Wales.
 Landor was happy at Villa Gherardesca for several years, writing books, playing with his children whom he adored and with the nightingales, and planting his gardens.
 He had many visitors, most notably in 1829 Jane Swift (Ianthe) now a widow, who inspired him to write poetry again.
 Later came Henry Crabb Robinson with whom he got on extremely well.
 In 1831 he published a volume combining Gebir, Count Julian and Other Poems (including 31 to Ianthe).
 Although this sold only 40 copies, Landor was unconcerned as he was working on "High and Low Life in Italy".
 This last work he sent to Crabb Robinson for publication but he had difficulties with publishers and it did not appear until 1837.

 In 1832 Ablett persuaded him to visit England, where he met many old friends.
 He saw Ianthe at Brighton and met Lord Wenlock.
 He also visited his family in Staffordshire – his brother Charles was rector of Colton, and his cousin Walter Landor of Rugeley was trying to deal with the complex business of Llanthony.
 He visited Charles Lamb at Enfield, Samuel Coleridge at Highgate, and Julius Hare at Cambridge.
 He went with Ablett to the Lake District and saw Southey and Coleridge.